jorgecg03/cursogit/syrups/hazelnut.md

 # Hazelnut Syrup

-## Description: Enjoy the rich, nutty sophistication of hazelnut syrup in your coffee with this simple recipe
+## Description: Enjoy the rich, nutty sophistication of hazelnut syrup in your coffee

 ## Ingredients